 D.D.S.
 Student Training

-The Department of Oral Pathology, Radiology, and Medicine teaches Doctor of Dental Surgery and other health care students about diseases that manifest in and around the oral and maxillofacial region.
+The department teaches Doctor of Dental Surgery and other health care students about diseases that manifest in and around the oral and maxillofacial region.
 Students learn about the clinical, radiographic, laboratory, histopathologic, and therapeutic management of these diseases and about their etiology and natural history.
 They also study identification of systemic diseases and the oral implications through physical evaluation of patients.

 Professional Programs of Study

 Facilities reserved for the Department of Oral Pathology, Radiology, and Medicine include a radiology special procedures area, an interpretation room, a surgical oral pathology laboratory, a clinical pathology laboratory with areas for histopathology, and a seminar room for small groups of graduate and undergraduate students.

 In addition, the College of Dentistry has joint-use research laboratories that are well equipped and staffed for conducting research involving histology, histochemistry, materials technology, radiobiology, ultrastructure, and electron probe analysis and quantification.